FX-Wood/mesh-server/README.md

 ## Getting started
 1. `git clone https://github.com/fx-wood/mesh-server`
-2. `cd mesh-server && yarn install`
+2. `cd mesh-server && npm install`

 ### Set up postgres
 Set up a postgres instance somewhere, locally or in the cloud.
 Note that if you change